ab21bisht/Spotify_sql_project/README.md

 stream_on_youtube <>0;
 ```

-### 11.Find the top 3 most-viewed tracks for each artist using window functions.
+### 11. Find the top 3 most-viewed tracks for each artist using window functions.
 ```sql
 with ranking_artist as
 (